emunyangeyo/prediction-of-alzheimer-s-disease-using-mri/README.md

 The ImagesOASIS dataset (Kaggle) is used in this study.
 It contains 2D structural MRI slices grouped into four Alzheimer’s disease stages.

 The dataset is strongly imbalanced.
-Non-demented samples account for the majority of images, while Moderate dementia samples are rare.
+Non-demented samples account for the majority of images, while Moderate dementia samples are fewer.

 An 80/20 train–validation split is applied using Keras’ built-in validation_split.
-Validation data is not shuffled to ensure consistent evaluation.

 Method
 Model